jellyfish2004/BrowseEasy/browse-easy/README.md

 - **High Contrast (⚫)**: Maximum contrast for accessibility with bold borders and high contrast colors
 - **Theme Persistence**: Your theme preference is saved and restored when you reopen the extension
 - **Smooth Transitions**: Themes switch instantly with smooth color transitions

+### Content Sharing Feature
+- **Toggle Control**: Enable/disable sharing of webpage content with AI via checkbox in chat interface
+- **Page Analysis**: When enabled, AI can read and understand the current webpage content including:
+  - Page title and main text content
+  - Headings and page structure
+  - Links and navigation elements
+  - Images and their alt text status
+  - Form fields and their purposes
+  - Page metadata
+- **Enhanced Conversations**: Ask questions about the current page like:
+  - "What is this page about?"
+  - "Summarize the main content"
+  - "What links are available?"
+  - "What accessibility issues do you see?"
+- **Privacy Control**: Content sharing is opt-in and can be toggled on/off at any time
+- **Smart Extraction**: Only meaningful content is extracted (hidden elements are ignored)
+- **Content Limits**: Text content is limited to 10,000 characters for performance

 ## Installation